Globalization: Economics

 In the book The End of Poverty, Jeffrey Sachs discusses how many factors can affect a country's ability to enter the world market, including government corruption; legal and social disparities based on gender, ethnicity, or caste; diseases such as AIDS and malaria; lack of infrastructure (including transportation, communications, health, and trade); unstable political landscapes; protectionism; and geographic barriers.
 Jagdish Bhagwati, a former adviser to the U.N. on globalization, holds that, although there are obvious problems with overly rapid development, globalization is a very positive force that lifts countries out of poverty by causing a virtuous economic cycle associated with faster economic growth.
 However, economic growth does not necessarily mean a reduction in poverty; in fact, the two can coexist.
-Economic growth is conventionally measured using indicators such as GDP and GNI that do not accurately reflect the growing disparities in wealth.
+Economic growth is conventionally measured using indicators such as gross domestic product (GDP) and GNI that do not accurately reflect the growing disparities in wealth.
 Additionally, Oxfam International argues that poor people are often excluded from globalization-induced opportunities "by a lack of productive assets, weak infrastructure, poor education and ill-health;" effectively leaving these marginalized groups in a poverty trap.
 Economist Paul Krugman is another staunch supporter of globalization and free trade with a record of disagreeing with many critics of globalization.
 He argues that many of them lack a basic understanding of comparative advantage and its importance in today's world.

 The flow of migrants to advanced economies has been claimed to provide a means through which global wages converge.
-An IMF study noted a potential for skills to be transferred back to developing countries as wages in those a countries rise.
+An IMF study noted a potential for skills to be transferred back to developing countries as wages in those countries rise.
 Lastly, the dissemination of knowledge has been an integral aspect of globalization.
 Technological innovations (or technological transfer) are conjectured to benefit most developing and least developing countries (LDCs), as for example in the adoption of mobile phones.